Adaptive Mix for Semi-Supervised Medical Image Segmentation: Experiments and Results

 \subsubsection{Effectiveness of Each Component}

-Table \ref{Tab:ablation} shows a trend that the segmentation performance improves when we gradually incorporate the proposed components into our method.
+Table~\ref{Tab:ablation} shows a trend that the segmentation performance improves when we gradually incorporate the proposed components into our method.

-\paragraph{Effectiveness of Self-Paced Mask} It can be observed that when a self-paced mask is introduced into the model to determine the mix-up rule based on the model's learning state, the results of AdaMix-ST (V1) are higher than those of SSL-ST, for example, with 2.08\% and 1.06 improvement in terms of DSC and ASD, respectively. \paragraph{Effectiveness of Self-Paced Weight} In the comparison between AdaMix-ST (V2) and SSL-ST, it can be seen that introducing the self-paced weight into our model to determine the number of mix-up patches results in a 2.25\% improvement in DSC and a 1.17 improvement in terms of ASD.
+\paragraph{Effectiveness of Self-Paced Mask} It can be observed that when a self-paced mask is introduced into the model to determine the mix-up rule based on the model's learning state, the results of AdaMix-ST (V1) are higher than those of SSL-ST, \emph{e.g.}, with 2.08\% and 1.06 improvement in DSC and ASD, respectively. \paragraph{Effectiveness of Self-Paced Weight} In the comparison between AdaMix-ST (V2) and SSL-ST, it can be seen that introducing the self-paced weight into our model to determine the number of mix-up patches results in a 2.25\% improvement in DSC and a 1.17 improvement in terms of ASD.

-We can conclude that our self-paced curriculum for determining both the mix-up rule and the number of patches is beneficial for semi-supervised segmentation.
-Building upon the self-paced curriculum, our final model, AdaMix-ST (V3), shows significant improvements over the semi-supervised baseline in global segmentation metrics (DSC and Jaccard) and boundary-sensitive metrics (95HD and ASD), achieving the best performance with 88.86\% DSC, 81.03\% Jaccard, 4.46 95HD, and 1.24 ASD.
+We can conclude that the self-paced curriculum for determining the mix-up rule and the number of patches is beneficial for semi-supervised segmentation.
+Building upon the self-paced curriculum, our final model, AdaMix-ST (V3), shows significant improvements over the semi-supervised baseline in both global segmentation metrics (DSC and Jaccard) and boundary-sensitive metrics (95HD and ASD), achieving the best performance with 88.86\% DSC, 81.03\% Jaccard, 4.46 95HD, and 1.24 ASD.

-\subsection{Analysis of Hyperparameters}
+\subsubsection{Analysis of Hyperparameters}